 If you followed the link you would have come across a phrase saying ‘that the idea that it is impossible to track your web browsing because you are using a VPN service is not true, but it does take some sophisticated monitoring technology that the likes of MI6 in Britain may use.’

 When the author states “sophisticated,” that is correct.
-It takes incredibly complex and expensive equipment to break encryption that strong – and that all adds up to time being taken to actually break anything.
+It takes incredibly complex and expensive equipment to break the encryption that strong – and that all adds up to time being taken to actually break anything.
 To quote a recent Torrent Freak article, a group of people who need to know and make it their business to know what works:

-‘From a technical point of view it’s nearly impossible to break the most secure forms of VPN encryption in real time.’
+‘From a technical point of view it’s nearly impossible to break the most secure forms of VPN encryption in real-time.’